Streeting warns doctors’ strikes could collapse NHS amid flu surge

 A spokesperson said: “If managers were told which resident doctors are intending to take action it would at least allow them to plan safely for emergency cover and perhaps consolidate resources on a regional basis.”

-Under the offer, 4,000 more specialty training places will be created, and their Royal College membership and exam fees will be reimbursed.
+Under the offer, 4,000 more speciality training places will be created, and their Royal College membership and exam fees will be reimbursed.

 But BMA fellow deputy chair Dr Shivam Sharma has cast doubt on the offer, saying he finds it “difficult to see members accepting” it, describing it as a “mixed bag”.